gamejad/fbbc-lib/README.md

 <img src="https://github.com/vsandul/fbbc-lib/blob/master/pictures/fbbc.png" width="420" height="290" />

-## This library contains of 3 files:
+## This library contains of 2 major files:
 - **fbbc-lib.h** which contains function prototypes and in which our FBBC-class members and ParticleFBBC structure are defined;
 - **fbbc-lib.cpp** in which the methods of your analysis are implemented;
-- **triangle_distribution.h** - unnecessary support file, which provides us with triangle random distribution, based on uniform random distribution and Monte-Carlo method calculations; anyway, this file is unnecessary for **fbbc-lib** is working.

 ## Support Functions description